rosyarran/Uy-RGB-Game/README.md

 ![Right guess](images/winner.png)
 ...

-To play again, simply click on **"Play Again?"** on the white banner.
+To play again, simply click on **Play Again?** on the white banner.

 ### Difficulties